BPS relations from spectral problems and blowup equations: Discussions

 Furthermore, the compatibility formula was presented in \cite{wzh, huang1606} as a generating function of constraints for BPS invariants, although they are not sufficient to fix all the BPS numbers.
 On the other hand, the blowup equations, which can be regarded as a superset of the compatibility formula, were found in \cite{ks} to be powerful enough to fix the Nekrasov partition function recursively with respect to increasing instanton number (base degree in the topological string picture).
-If indeed the $K$-theoretic blowup equations can be extended to generic topological string, they might provide yet another way to compute refined BPS numbers.
+If indeed the $K$-theoretic blowup equations can be extended to generic topological string, they might provide yet another way to compute refined BPS numbers \footnote{ In subsequent works \cite{Gu:2017ccq,Huang:2017mis,Gu:2018gmy}, by using the set up developed here, it has been possible to extend the $K$-theoretic blowup equations to other toric geometries and even non-toric geometries as well.}.